JamesDLD/bicep-function-app-virtual-network-monitoring/README.md

 When the deployment finishes, you should see a message indicating the deployment succeeded.

 # Validate the deployment

 Use Azure CLI to validate the deployment.

 ```
 az resource list --resource-group $resourceGroupName

 ```

 # Perform a manual git deployment to the Azure Function App

-Deploy the local PowerShell code to the Function App using Azure CLI.
+Deploy the PowerShell code to the Function App using Azure CLI.

 ```